Ranvir Singh: Career

 Singh's highlights at Good Morning Britain also include travelling around the world on board the RAF Voyager with the Prime Minister, with visits including China, Canada and inside the White House with President Trump, and live reporting from the ground as the Grenfell Tower fire unfolded.
 Since 2020, Singh has been a guest presenter on Loose Women.
 On 2 September 2020, it was announced that Singh would be taking part in the eighteenth series of Strictly Come Dancing.
 She was partnered with Giovanni Pernice.
 They reached the Semi-Final so were fifth place overall behind the four finalists Jamie Laing, HRVY, Maisie Smith and champion Bill Bailey.

-From 6 September 2020, Singh co-presented ten episodes of ITV's All Around Britain, a new weekly topical magazine series, with fellow Good Morning Britain presenter Alex Beresford.
+From 6 September 2020, Singh co-presented ten episodes of ITV's All Around Britain, a new weekly topical magazine series.
 She was replaced with Lorraine entertainment presenter, Ria Hebden, while participating in the 18th series of Strictly Come Dancing.
-On 16 December 2020, it was announced that Singh would be presenting Lorraine on 21, 22 and 23 December while main presenter, Lorraine Kelly, takes a Christmas Break.
+On 16 December 2020, it was announced that Singh would be presenting Lorraine on 21, 22 and 23 December while main presenter, Lorraine Kelly, was on a Christmas Break.
 In 2021, Singh continued to guest present on Lorraine, and she continues to regularly present in Kelly's absence.

 In 2025, Singh was one of the judges of the 'Published Novel' category of the Comedy Women in Print Prize.